departmentfortransport/street-manager-docs/docs/_articles/disruptions-to-service-availability.md

 ## Issue notification

-We are aware of a blank screen when raising permits using Internet Explorer.
-As a workaround we advise users to use a different browser.
-We are investigating this issue as a matter of priority.
+We are aware of a blank screen when performing some actions involving maps using Internet Explorer.
+We have identified a fix which will be included in the next release.
+In the meantime, we advise users to use a different browser.
+This issue only affects Internet Explorer.

 ## April 2021